Safecast/Pocketcast-iOS/README.md

 Reference:
 - kCLLocationAccuracyBestForNavigation: <10m precision, highest battery consumption
 - kCLLocationAccuracyBest: <10m precision, high battery consumption
-- kCLLocationAccuracyNearestTenMeters: Probably OK, may be best compromise between precision and battery life.
+- kCLLocationAccuracyNearestTenMeters: Probably OK (needs testing), may be best compromise between precision and battery life.
-- kCLLocationAccuracyHundredMeters: Not good enough for data submissions.
+- kCLLocationAccuracyHundredMeters: Not good enough for data submission.
 - kCLLocationAccuracyKilometer: Useless.
 - kCLLocationAccuracyThreeKilometers: Useless.
-- distanceFilter: Would suggest kCLDistanceFilterNone for AC power, and a value of 5.0 (meters) on battery or so.
+- distanceFilter: Would suggest kCLDistanceFilterNone for AC power.
+For battery, we should do some further testing.
+My assumption is a value of 5.0 meters is appropriate for ~10m precision, but that is making assumptions about how things are implemented that may not be so.

 If all required features above are supported, this may be considered an early release candidate pending approval from Sean/Pieter.